Evangelion (mecha): Conception

 In a preliminary draft during the early planning stages of the animated series, staff suggested the existence of two ancient prehistoric civilizations that appeared on Earth before humans, both of whom were equipped with advanced technologies.
 The Evangelions in the original scenario would have been created by the first civilization, known as the First Ancestral Race, and would have rebelled against their creators, causing their extinction.
 The Second Ancestral Race would have created a weapon known as the Longinus Spear in an attempt to defeat the humanoids, scattering warriors named Angels in a state of hibernation around the globe as a countermeasure in case anyone tried to reactivate the Evangelions.
 The Eva units were conceived from the beginning as living beings and dangerous androids rather than simple weapons; the scenario was designed to contain elements similar to those in video games or role-playing games, such as the units' weapons being hidden in the buildings of Tokyo-3.
-In the last episodes, there should have been a lunar battle against twelve Angels, an idea that was later abandoned and recycled for the clash between Eva-02 and the Eva series, introduced in the 1997 theatrical conclusion.
-The American continent and the Eva-06 would vanish, while the ancient remains of a ruin named Arqa would be revealed.
+In the last episodes, there should have been a lunar battle against twelve Angels.
+The official encyclopedia Evangelion Chronicle linked the initial scenario to the clash between Eva-02 and the Eva series, introduced in the 1997 theatrical conclusion.
+The American continent and the Eva-06 would also vanish, while the ancient remains of a ruin named Arqa would be revealed.
+A similar scenario with ancient superior civilizations can be found in Hayao Miyazaki's manga Nausicaä of the Valley of the Wind and Anno's previous work Nadia: The Secret of Blue Water.